ddj231/Handel/README.md

 ```

-play: A command to play a note or notelist for a given duration.
+**play**: A command to play a note or notelist for a given duration.
 *Examples*
 ```
 play C1, F1, E1, D1, for 1b